Miminimi234/poly/POLY402_COMPLETE.md

 ## 💡 Next Steps

 You can now:
-1. View the new Poly402 design on localhost:3000
+1. View the new Polysentience design on localhost:3000
-2. Customize gradient colors in `poly402.css`
+2. Customize gradient colors in `Polysentience.css`
 3. Add more pixelated graphics/ASCII art
 4. Expand to other pages with consistent design
 5. Add more interactive animations

-**Welcome to Poly402!** 🚀
+**Welcome to Polysentience!** 🚀